techbysj/AWS-IRE4-python_modules/TIFC1-PF-02 - Variables and Simple Data Types/README.md

 ## Changing the Case in a String

+The following are examples of `methods`, which let you apply additional processing to your data.
+These particular methods are relevant to working with strings (text), but we will come across other methods useful for different data types, and eventually you will make your own methods.

-.title() - Capitalises first characters of words
+- .title() - Capitalises first characters of words
-.upper() - uppercase all characters
+- .upper() - make all characters uppercase
-.lower() - lowercases all characters
+- .lower() - make all characters lowercase

 An example of this can be shown in the code introduced at the start of this lesson: